timo-jakob/atlassian-cloud-backup/README.md

 python src/main.py
 ```

 No Docker or other container environments are needed.
-The application is designed to be easily used from the terminal.
-When run for the first time, it will interactively guide you through configuration, requesting and securely storing required credentials.
+The application is designed to be easily used from very basic setups.
+When run for the first time, it will interactively guide you through configuration, requesting and then storing required credentials in the user's home directory.

 ## ✨ Fresh Backup Strategy

 The application implements a **fresh backup approach** that prioritizes new backups over discovering existing files:

-- **Automatic Recovery**: When no consolidated backup status file exists, the application starts with an empty status and triggers fresh backups
-- **Fresh Backup Strategy**: Always attempts to create new backups without relying on previous backup status discovery
+- **Fresh Backup Strategy**: Always attempts to create new backups
-- **Status Tracking**: Uses metadata from filenames to track successful backup operations across multiple sites.
-No extra separate status file required.
+- **Status Tracking**: Uses metadata from filenames to track successful backup operations.
+No dependency on status files.
-- **Seamless Integration**: Works transparently with existing backup operations

 ## ⚙️ Smart Backup Management